-The Violence Against Women Act (VAWA), effective on December 29, 2008, and reauthorized in 2013, 2016, and 2022 applies to families applying to or receiving assistance through public housing, housing choice vouchers, project-based vouchers, Section 8, Section Mod Rehab, Section 202/8, 202PRAC, 811PRAC and LIHTC programs.
+The Violence Against Women Act (VAWA), effective on December 29, 2008, and reauthorized in 2013, 2016, and 2022 applies to families applying to or receiving assistance through public housing, housing choice vouchers, project-based vouchers, Section 8, Section 8 Mod Rehab, Section 202/8, 202PRAC, 811PRAC and LIHTC programs.
 Admission to the housing program will not be denied on the basis that the applicant family is or has been a victim of domestic violence, economic abuse, technological abuse, sexual assault, dating violence, or stalking, if the applicant otherwise qualifies for assistance or admission.
 The incident must be reported, documented and confirmed.
 Information on VAWA Occupancy rights will be given to all applicants prior to move-in.
+The designated VAWA Coordinator is the Director of Regulatory Compliance.